Family Educational Rights and Privacy Act

 Xavier faculty, staff and students are encouraged to report concerns regarding students who may be struggling with academic, emotional or behavioral difficulties.
 Concerns reported to appropriate University officials for the purpose of responding to student needs are not a violation of FERPA.
 To ensure that the report is received by an appropriate University resource, Xavier community members should utilize the University's online reporting form located at: http://www.xavier.edu/studentconcern.
 Please note: In emergency situations or for an expressed threat of harm to self or others, please call Xavier University Police at 513-745-1000.

-Student requests for a formal hearing must be made in writing to the University Registrar, who will forward the request to the appropriate university official within a reasonable period of time after receiving such requests, and will inform the student of the date, place and time of the hearing.
-The parents and/or student have the right to present evidence that the challenged material is inaccurate, misleading, or in any way inappropriate for the particular file.
-Correction of the material or deletion of the material should be requested.
-Decisions rendered at the hearing will be final, and will be based solely on the evidence presented at the hearing.
-The university official conducting the hearing will summarize the evidence, state the decision, and state the reasons for the decision.
-This written report will be delivered to all parties concerned and a copy will be maintained with the challenged records.
+Upon request, students may challenge the content of their education records through a hearing on the ground that the information contained in the education records is inaccurate, misleading, or in violation of the privacy rights of the student.
+Student requests for a hearing must be made in writing to the Office of the Registrar.
+Within a reasonable period of time after receiving such requests, the Registrar or designee will inform the student of the date, place and time of the hearing.
+The student has the right to present evidence that the challenged material is inaccurate, misleading, or in violation of the privacy rights of the student. .
+Students should specifically request the desire correction or deletion of the material.
+Decisions rendered at the hearing will be final, and will be based on the evidence collected prior to and presented at the hearing, which could include information gained by the Registrar by consulting with other University departments.
+The Registrar will summarize the evidence, state the decision (whether the record is amended), and state the reasons for the decision.
+This written report will be delivered to all parties concerned.

 Students have a right to request and receive copies of all accessible materials with certain exceptions, e.g. a copy of the official academic record for which a financial "hold" exists.
 The cost of reproduction shall be borne by the requesting party, and shall not exceed the cost to the university.
 The current charge for photocopying must be paid per page, per copy.
 The current charge for transcripts must be paid for a complete copy of the academic record.

 Detailed education records, as defined above, are kept for variable amounts of time depending on the type and purpose of the record.
-Below is a list of some of the standard university education records and their retention schedule.
+For a better understanding of how long Xavier offices keep different types of education records, please see the Records Management Policy and Records Retention Schedule, or contact the office responsible for keeping the records.